google/clif/clif/python/primer.md

 ```

 Both, `DERIVED_CLASS_NAME` and `BASE_CLASS_NAME`, can be specified with
-different Python names as well (as described in [renaming](#renaming)).
+different Python names as well (as described in [renaming][renaming]).

 Following the class declaration header are the method declarations as usual.
-Declaring a class as inheriting another class in Clif guarantees that all the
+Declaring a class as inheriting another class in CLIF guarantees that all the
-methods declared in the Clif wrapping of the base class are inherited by the
+methods declared in the CLIF wrapping of the base class are inherited by the
 derived class.
 Notice that, for the class `Derived2`, we did not list any
 methods, but just used the `pass` statement.
 This was done to illustrate that,
 when appropriate, one can make the derived class _empty_ (as in, at the syntax